tobyL05/tobys-link-tracker/README.md

 ### How it works

-Visiting the tracked link spins up an instance of the cloud function, grabs the URL path, and:
+Visiting the tracked link spins up an instance of the cloud run service, grabs the URL path, and:

 - fetches the actual URL + attached label
 - sends the attached label to the webhook
 - redirects the user to the URL

-If the URL path does not exist in firestore, the user is redirected to the default URL.
-Webhook notifications are also sent when the URL path isn't found in firestore.
+If the URL path does not exist in Firestore, the user is redirected to the default URL.
+Webhook notifications are also sent when the URL path isn't found in Firestore.

+Since the service only runs on link visits, hosting is effectively free for personal use.

 <img width="1922" height="1020" alt="image" src="https://github.com/user-attachments/assets/50e00006-154e-4e4b-8c2f-b06f022000e3" />